toolleeo/cli-apps/README.md

 * [Remind](https://www.roaringpenguin.com/products/remind) - Calendar program with possibility to set complex rules to define events; custom, powerful text-based storage format.
 * [Wyrd](http://freecode.com/projects/wyrd/) - Curses front-end for [Remind](https://www.roaringpenguin.com/products/remind) written in OCaml with vertically scrollable time table.

+## <a name="password-manager"></a>Password managers

+* [cpass](https://github.com/OliverLew/cpass) - Another console UI for pass.
+* [gopass](https://www.gopass.pw/) - gopass is a rewrite of the pass password manager in Go with the aim of making it cross-platform and adding additional features.
+The target audience are professional developers and sysadmins (and especially teams of those) who are well versed with a command line interface.
+* [hide](https://github.com/whatl3y/hide) - AES-256 bit encrypted password manager with all encrypted passwords stored locally on your machine
+* [kpcli](http://kpcli.sourceforge.net/) - A command line interface for KeePass.
+* [pass](https://www.passwordstore.org/) - With pass, each password lives inside of a gpg encrypted file whose filename is the title of the website or resource that requires the password.
+These encrypted files may be organized into meaningful folder hierarchies, copied from computer to computer, and, in general, manipulated using standard command line file management utilities.
+* [safe.sh](https://github.com/windowsrefund/safe) - Pure Bash script to manage secure archives; simple and clean; uses [gnugpg](https://gnupg.org/) for encryption/decryption, thus can leverage tools like [GPG Agent](https://www.gnupg.org/documentation/manuals/gnupg/Invoking-GPG_002dAGENT.html).
+* [SpicyPass](https://github.com/JFreegman/SpicyPass) - A light-weight password manager with a focus on simplicity and security.
+* [titan](https://www.byteptr.com/titan/) - Password management belongs to the command line, deep into the Unix heartland, the shell.
+Titan is written in C and is available under the MIT license.

 ## <a name="productivity"></a>Productivity

 * [arbtt](http://arbtt.nomeata.de/) - (automatic, rule-based time tracker) runs in background, collecting information regarding open windows, focussed ones, etc.; it can be configured to display statistics on the collected data, e.g., figuring out the time spent on one specific window.